CSUBioGroup/Normi/README.md

 ## Usage
 Normi takes data as input file in csv (genes in columns and cells in rows)(e.g. [ExpressionData.csv](https://github.com/CSUBioGroup/Normi/files/12066810/ExpressionData.csv))
 , and it needs an input file containing time information (e.g. [PseudoTime.csv](https://github.com/CSUBioGroup/Normi/files/12066811/PseudoTime.csv)).
 The output of Normi is a file in csv with edges sorted in descending order by estimated mutual information.
-<br />We also provide default hyper-parameters in main.py, Using -h option to see more.

 Command to run Normi